mckinsey/vizro/vizro-ai/docs/pages/user-guides/run-vizro-ai.md

 ### How to use `max_debug_retry` parameter in plot function
 - Default Value: 3
 - Type: int
-- Brief: By default, the `max_debug_retry` is set to 3, the function will attempt to debug errors up to three times.
+- Brief: By default, the `max_debug_retry` is set to 3, the function will try to debug errors up to three times.
-If the errors are not resolved after the maximum number of retries, the function will cease further debugging attempts.
+If the errors are not resolved after the maximum number of retries, the function will stop further debugging retries.
-E.g. if you would like adjust to 5 debugging attempts, you can set `max_debug_retry = 5` in the plot function:
+For example, if you would like adjust to 5 retries, you can set `max_debug_retry = 5` in the plot function:

 ```py
 vizro_ai.plot(df = df, user_input = "your user input", max_debug_retry= 5)